Geodefi/geonius/README.md

 #### .env

-A sample config.json with gas and email services activated can be found [here](./.geonius/.env.sample).
+A sample .env can be found [here](./.geonius/.env.sample).
+Below you can find descriptions of required and optional environment parameters.

 - `GEONIUS_PRIVATE_KEY` : private key for the Node Operator maintainer that will run geonius.
 - `ETHDO_WALLET_PASSPHRASE` : wallet password for the ethdo wallet that is specified in config.json